briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 I used angles and lengths as the properties, but that's not the only way to define this.
 If I define coordinates, in some idealized space, I can get the angles and lengths from those.
 We might specify the polygon as the closed path connecting points.
 A square would be (0,0), (0,1), (1, 1), (1, 0).
 We could easily convert these to angles and lengths and answer the same questions as before.

 Which should we choose?
 The problem will tell you.
-What information do you know and what's the least amount of work you need to make it useable?
+What information do you know and what's the least amount of work you need to make it usable?
 What are you trying to do with it and what sort of questions are you trying to answer?

 Later you'll see some transformations.
 If you want to orient and scale the polygon in space, it's probably easier to work in coordinates from the start.